Following advice from the Victorian Chief Health Officer, Victorian schools have returned to on-site schooling.

-The return to on-site schooling will take place in two stages.
-This will give the Victorian Chief Health Officer and Government time to monitor and evaluate the effects that the staged return to school has on the increased movement of people and transmission within the community.
+The return to on-site schooling took place in two stages.
+This gave the Victorian Chief Health Officer and Government time to monitor and evaluate the effects that the staged return to school has had on the increased movement of people and transmission within the community.

 Stage 1: 25 May – 5 June

 To support all school staff to prepare for the transition, Monday 25 May was a pupil-free day.
 This enabled the planning necessary to ensure a successful transition back to school.

 Prep – Grade 2, Senior Secondary (Year 11 and 12) and all students in specialist schools

 Year 11 and 12, and all students in specialist schools returned to on-site schooling on

 Tuesday 26 May.

 The existing remote learning program will not continue for these year levels.

 Students in Grade 3 – Year 10 who can learn from home must continue to learn from home.